ashaker-2/Platform/SysRequirements.md

 * **SyRS-02-03-04:** The system shall display the maximum and minimum recorded temperatures upon user request (e.g., button press).

-* **SyRS-02-03-05:** On display, if temperature/humidity is above/below the defined range, the system shall take corresponding action.
-If the temperature/humidity goes further from the range while action is taken, the system shall file an alarm.
+* **SyRS-02-03-05:** On display, if temperature/humidity is above/below the defined range, the `systemMgr` shall take corresponding action.
+If the condition persists or worsens, `SystemMonitor` shall file an alarm, which `Display` shall indicate.

 ### 2.4 Modes and Interfaces